Duhyadi/Tareas_BioinfRepro2019_DOG/ProyectoUnidad5_DOG/README.md

 Figures content:

 * `SIFT_Prediction.png`.- in this graph we can see the prediction made by SIFT 4.
 Which includes: tolerated, deleterious, and deleterious with low confidence.
 * `Variant_type.png`.- in this graph we can see the type of variant identified by SIFT 4.
 Which includes:stop-gain, synonymous, nonsynonymous and nonconding.

-## Summary and discussion

 #### Notes